Modern Non-Linear Function-on-Function Regression: Methodology

 where $\lambda_b$ and $\lambda_w$ are the smoothing parameters.
 The terms $\mathcal J_b(\theta_b)$ and $\mathcal J_w(\theta_w)$ are used to penalize the intercept functions and bivariate functions respectively.
 We define $\mathcal J_b(\theta_b)$ and $\mathcal J_w(\theta_w)$ as the second order derivative and Laplacian operator of the parameter functions \citep{ramsay1997functional,FDA} as follows,

 where

-In the case of FDNN, we are working on a grid, so we use numerical approximation to get the second order derivative of the parameter function and use zero-padding to match dimensions when necessary.
-For FBNN, it is inherently smoother compared to FDNN because of the basis expansion, though the results can be rough depending on the selection of the basis functions, the number of basis functions used and the basis weight values.
-The penalty terms are the same in FBNN but they are defined on the basis functions used to expand the parameter functions, i.e. we transfer all the derivatives and Laplacian operators to the basis functions \citep{kang2017manifold}.
-The regularization method is effective at improving the performance of FDNN and FBNN, as seen in the next section.
+In the case of FFDNN, we are working on a grid, so we use numerical approximation to get the second order derivative of the parameter function and use zero-padding to match dimensions when necessary.
+For FFBNN, it is inherently smoother compared to FFDNN because of basis expansion, though the results can be rough depending on the selection of the basis functions, the number of basis functions used and the basis weight values.
+The penalty terms are the same in FFBNN but they are defined on the basis functions used to expand the parameter functions, i.e. we transfer all the derivatives and Laplacian operators to the basis functions \citep{kang2017manifold}.
+The regularization method is effective at improving the performance of FFDNN and FFBNN, as seen in the next section.